--It is anticipated that where there is sufficient interest from more than one public service supplier in St Helena there will have to be transitional arrangements put in place to ensure the continued viability of networks and services for consumers.
-In such circumstances Where there is more than one public service supplier in St Helena, SHG will ensure that licence provisions arewill included 'anti-competitive safeguards' that establish a 'level playing field' for competition, and to limit the prospects that the incumbent operator can abuse their dominant position control restrictive business practices, abuse of dominant positions and mergers in order to achieve equity and efficiency.
-Such conditions will be referred to in licences as 'anti-competitive safeguards'.
+It is anticipated that where there is sufficient interest from more than one public service supplier in St Helena there will have to be transitional arrangements put in place to ensure the continued viability of networks and services for consumers.
+Where there is more than one public service supplier in St Helena, licence provisions will include 'anti-competitive safeguards' to control restrictive business practices, abuse of dominant positions and mergers in order to achieve equity and efficiency.

 Competition can take different forms from facilities based competition, where competitors are expected to build their own networks over which they provide services to customers directly connected to the network, through to resale-based competition in which service providers purchase services from a network operator.
 The connection of the Equiano cable should accelerate demand for services in St Helena and therefore could create the space for new entrants in the market.
-SHG will retainuse expert technical advisors to advise on the best approach to providing licensed public electronic communication networks and services for the benefit of consumers in St Helena.
+SHG will use expert technical advisors to advise on the best approach to providing licensed public electronic communication networks and services for the benefit of consumers in St Helena.
 Where there is a viable case for competition in St Helena SHG will embrace this and be transparent about that process.
 Legislation will in no way prevent the opening of the market in St Helena, ensuring that legislation is future proofed for whatever the future may hold for electronic communications in St Helena.
 Please see 3.3.4.2 Licensing of Public ECNs and ECSs for more about competition and exclusivity.

-3.3.4.42 Licensing of Public ECNs and ECSs
+3.3.4.2 Licensing of Public ECNs and ECSs

 The business opportunity to offer electronic communication services to the public of St Helena is a privilege that SHG will continue to exercise control over, in the public interest.
-A pPublic ECN or ECS licences will be issued by the Governor in Council.
-Once issued it will then the Regulator become the responsibility of the Regulator towill provide oversight of licence compliance through the regulatory tools made available through the legislation and licence terms.
+Public ECN or ECS licences will be issued by the Governor in Council.
+Once issued the Regulator will provide oversight of licence compliance through the regulatory tools made available through the legislation and licence terms.
 A core condition of any licence issued for the provision of public electronic communications networks and services will be to enable and facilitate the development of St Helena as a hub for Permanent Earth Stations providing the necessary interconnection of the licensee's network with any other licensed network.

-The detail of the public ECN and ECS licence terms and conditions will be subject to a negotiated agreement between SHG and the licensee.
+The detail of public ECN and ECS licence terms and conditions will be subject to a negotiated agreement between SHG and the licensee.
 However, there are certain core terms that will be reflected in that agreement to provide consistency between licensees that will cover the following areas:

-- Definition of the scope of the licensed business - Terms of licence and renewal right (if applicable) - Licence fees (if applicable) - A universal service access obligation with an obligation to supply (if applicable) - Network roll-out obligations (if applicable) - Information reporting requirements - Payment of a licence fee - Key Performance Indicators - Technical standards and requirements including appropriate measures to safeguard the safety and security of the network and services - Obligation to negotiate interconnection and access (if applicable) - Establishment and maintenance of information systems that are adequate to support customer billing and directory enquiries; - Consumer protection obligations including establishment and maintenance of information systems that are adequate to support customer billing and directory inquiry services. - Quality of Service - · Confidentiality of subscribers information and communications - Matters of national interest - Social obligations such as Continuity of public telephone network including uninterrupted access to Emergency Services, minimum service standards and assistance during times of National Emergency.
+- Definition of the scope of the licensed business - Terms of licence and renewal right (if applicable) - Licence fees (if applicable) - A universal service access obligation with an obligation to supply (if applicable) - Network roll-out obligations (if applicable) - Information reporting requirements - Key Performance Indicators - Technical standards and requirements including appropriate measures to safeguard the safety and security of the network and services - Obligation to negotiate interconnection and access (if applicable) - Establishment and maintenance of information systems that are adequate to support customer billing and directory enquiries; - Consumer protection obligations including establishment and maintenance of information systems that are adequate to support customer billing and directory inquiry services. - Quality of Service - Confidentiality of subscribers information and communications - Matters of national interest

+Social obligations such as continuity of public telephone network including uninterrupted access to Emergency Services, minimum service standards and assistance during times of National Emergency